 Bob Small – Yondan (4th Dan)

 Bob feels that Aikido “is a true marshall art, unique in movement and posture, mystifying in technique and form and exhilarating in application and expression”.
-However, Bob also feels that “Aikidoka are a strange breed, as they will throw their practice partners around like rag dolls and then willing reverse the roll and gladly accept the same treatment!”
+He also notes that “Aikidoka are a strange breed, as they will throw their practice partners around like rag dolls and then willingly reverse the roll and gladly accept the same treatment!”

 Ryan Linfoot – Yondan (4th Dan)

 Ryan started practising Aikido when he was 10 alongside his brother and father.
-Following a break for some of his teenage years Ryan returned to his old club to recommence his training at the age of 18.
-He moved to Glasgow a year later in 1999 to start University and at the same time started training with the YNK under Sensei McGill.
+Following a break during his early teens, Ryan resumed training at his old club at the age of 18.
+He then moved to Glasgow in 1999 to start University where he started training with the YNK under Sensei McGill.